 One consideration you might want to make when shopping for insurance–especially if you’re on a high deductible health plan–is MedPay & PIP coverages.

 MedPay (short for medical payments) pays the cost of necessary medical care resulting from injuries you and your passengers receive as a result of an auto accident and applies regardless of who caused the accident.
 Coverage is also provided to the insured and resident relatives, while they are riding in someone else’s car at the time of the accident or if they are struck as a pedestrian.
-You may not need MedPay coverage if you and your passengers are fully covered by health insurance, but this coverage can also pay for items which may not be covered by your health plan, such as dental treatment, professional nursing services, and prostheses.
+You may not need MedPay coverage if you and your passengers are fully covered by health insurance, but this coverage can also pay for items that may not be covered by your health plan, such as dental treatment, professional nursing services, and prostheses.

 PIP (or Personal Injury Protection) generally covers everything that Medical Payments covers, plus it reimburses you for lost wages.
-It can also cover non-medical expenses related to your accident, like income loss or child care expenses.
+It can also cover non-medical expenses related to your accident, like income loss or childcare expenses.

 Another thing to consider alongside car insurance during open enrollment season is life insurance.
 Elephant offers life insurance policies that can help provide your dependents with financial stability if something were to happen to you.
 Auto insurance customers receive a discount for bundling a life insurance policy, making it even more affordable to buy through Elephant.
 The Elephant website is a great resource for information on life insurance, from term life insurance basics to determining your coverage amount and what to consider when shopping.